eiswe/laravel-custom/laravel/documentation/validation.md

 	if ($validation->errors->has('email'))
 	{
-		// The e-mail attribute has errors...
+		// The e-mail attribute has errors…
 	}

 #### Retrieve the first error message for an attribute: